 Hi!
-I am a rising fourth-year CS and applied math double major at UC Berkeley.
+I am a senior CS and applied math double major at UC Berkeley.
 Currently, I am working on 3D human-related computer vision research with Prof. Angjoo Kanazawa.
 My interest is at the interesection of vision and graphics.
 Recently, I am particularly interested in volume rendering both applied to photogrammetry and as an alternative to polygons and physically-based rendering.

 Over the past few years I have explored several distinct areas of computer science.
 Last spring, I tried my hands on some problems in complexity theory, specifically in query complexity, advised by Prof. Avishay Tal.
 Please check out this table.
 Before that, I worked on some human and hand pose tracking at the FHL Vive Center and anomaly detection models for SETI.

-Prior to Berkeley, I attended University Hill Secondary School in the amazing city of Vancouver, Canada.
-I was born in Zhejiang province, China and lived for some time in Hangzhou.
+Prior to Berkeley, I lived in Vancouver, Canada for many years.
+I was born in Zhejiang province, China.

 Summer 2019 | SWE Intern, Google